Life Sciences - Undergraduate Programs

 - Biology and Chemistry - Double Major

-- Biology with emphasis on Ecology and Evolution -Single major
+- Biology - Ecology and Evolution -Single major

 Combined major – Life Sciences and Medicine (0104)